pghvlaans/sbotools/downloads/index.md

 ## Obsolete Builds List

-Starting with `sbotools-3.6`, this file will be installed to `/etc/sbotools/obsolete`.
+This file has been installed to `/etc/sbotools/obsolete` since `sbotools-3.6`.
 It contains a list of scripts that have been added to Slackware -current under different names, or are unneeded build dependencies in Slackware -current.
 It will updated as needed.

 * [obsolete](obsolete) ([asc](obsolete.asc))
-    * md5sum: `10e3210ddab14936e00f57f39648dbb7`
+    * md5sum: `b148ee1088fb15284993a8cdb2a0ca7d`
-    * Updated 2025-04-21.
+    * Updated 2025-06-06.

 ## Release Tarballs